Adlai-1/Food-Delivery-API/README.md

 ]
 }

-### '/:resturantId' -> return the details of a Resturant associated to the resturantId provided
+### '/:resturantId' -> return the details of a Resturant associated to the resturantId.
 * Route Path -> '/resturant/23'
 * Request URL -> http://localhost:5000/resturant/23
 where resturantId = 23